goodiesavolonte/goodiesavolonte.github.io/_posts/2013-10-29-blackberry-rosemary-focaccia.md

 [<img class="alignnone size-full wp-image-596" alt="Rosemary and Blackberry Focaccia" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6293.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6293.jpg)

 I really love when I combine two ingredients for the first time and it magically works.
-That&#8217;s what happened to us this weekend when we made this bread.
+That's what happened to us this weekend when we made this bread.
 Sometimes, a combination sounds good but the magic is missing when executed.
-But that&#8217;s not the case with blackberry and rosemary, these two are natural.
+But that's not the case with blackberry and rosemary, these two are natural.
 They even sounds like two sisters.

 <!--more-->